 Starchy vegetables: beets, carrots, corn, green peas, parsnip, plantain, pumpkin, winter squash or butternut squash, cassava.
 Starchy vegetables are high quality carbohydrates that children normally love.
 They are filed with fiber and when eaten lead to feelings of satiation.
-If you are afraid of giving your child carbs then please read this: Carbs: The best ones and healthiest Way to Eat Them.
+If you are afraid of giving your child carbs then please read this interview with a nutrition expert.

 Tubers like potatoes, sweet potatoes, yams are naturally sweet and universally loved by children.
 Sadly children are given chips, french fries or tubers loaded with butter and cheese.

 Enjoying tubers grilled, baked, boiled, mashed and as soup without butter and oil is the best way to serve them.
-Instead try serving baked tubers with with salsa or fat free salad dressing.
-Try this delicious coconut milk sweet potato soup.
+Instead try serving baked tubers with salsa or another oil free sauce Try this delicious vegan shepherd’s pie

 Minimally processed foods should make up most—if not all—of our child’s daily calories (and ours too).
 Adding more minimally processed foods to your child’s (and yours too) daily routine is simple.
 An added plus is that the more you serve these foods, the less room there will be for the less healthy foods.